IT21266300/EcoCycleExplorerWeb/README.md

 ## Conclusion

 EcoCycle Explorer combines cutting-edge AI and ML technologies with real-time sensor data to ensure safe, immersive, and sustainable bicycle tourism.
-Its innovative hazard detection system and adaptive audio features set a new standard for eco-friendly travel experiences.
+Its innovative route optimization, hazard detection system and adaptive audio features set a new standard for eco-friendly travel experiences.